britco/custom-caps/README.md

 });
 ````

-`$caps` is an array of capabilities (caps) with the format $label => $value.
+`$caps` is an array of custom capabilities (caps) that admins should be able to edit.
-Label should be the human readable version of the capability, and value is the one
-stored in the database.

 That's it!
 Now you can edit that capability for users by going to edit user screen.